Shizen/pvtExtMgr/README.md

 Pre-Release checklist

-- Refactoring to use progress bar
-  - forcing async

 - Verify that updates still work with all the refactoring, and that the user is notified when an extension is updated (sanity check)
   - No
 - Double check that npm modules actually do track versions by tags :/.
+- Check if we can manually trigger a window reload
+- branch release and dev, clean/purge release

 # pvtExtMgr (Private Extension Manager)